Fedde (pharis F.) Middle School

 - Student Attention Lowest teacher:student ratio (Top 20%)

-- Fedde (pharis F.) Middle School's student population of 424 students has stayed relatively flat over five school years.
+- Fedde (pharis F.) Middle School's student population of 389 students has declined by 6% over five school years.

 |Grades Offered||Grades 7-8|